demiurgeQuantified/PZEventDoc/docs/Events.md

 # Events

+## NOTICE
+**This resource has moved!** This page will no longer be updated, and will be **removed** in the future, so please update any links!

+The new home of the event documentation can be found [here](https://demiurgequantified.github.io/ProjectZomboidLuaDocs/md_Events.html).

 ## AcceptedFactionInvite
 (Multiplayer) (Client) AcceptedFactionInvite: Fires when receiving confirmation that a local player has accepted a faction invite.